 - a) I have read and understood this document and the associated documents. - b) I declare that the information provided by me in my application is to the best of my knowledge true and complete. - c) I understand that by accepting an offer of a place I am agreeing to abide by the terms and conditions of that offer and the rules and regulations of the University as outlined in this document, the associated documents and in my offer letter. - d) I understand that the University may make changes to individual programmes, University Regulations or Policies from time to time, as outlined above, and I agree to accept those changes. - e) I agree that the University may take disciplinary action against me for breach of its Regulations and Policies or other action in accordance with its Policies.
-Such action would take place under the applicable procedure and may result in sanctions against me includii contract w ng charges for dar ith the University). mages, susper nsion or expuls ion (i.e. termina ation of my
+Such action would take place under the applicable procedure and may result in sanctions against me including charges for damages, suspension or expulsion (i.e. termination of my contract with the University).